dmaslakov/gradle-strapdownjs-plugin/README.md

     }

     strapdownjs {
-        // parameters as required for Copy task: destinationDir = "$buildDir/manuals"
+        // parameters inherited from Copy task (check it for more details): destinationDir = "$buildDir/manuals"
         from 'manuals'

+        // parameters:
+        title = 'My Manuals'        // the HTML page title; not set by default

+        theme = 'simplex'           // theme to use; detaults to 'united';
+                                    // check supported themes at http://strapdownjs.com/

-        // specific parameters:
+        // advanced parameters:
-        title = 'My Manuals' // the HTML page title; not set by default theme = 'simplex' // theme to use; detaults to 'united'; check supported themes at http://strapdownjs.com/ version = '0.2' // the version of strapdown.js; defaults to '0.2' encoding = 'utf-8' // the encoding that will be used in HTML tag <meta>; defaults to 'utf-8'
+        version = '0.2'             // the version of strapdown.js; defaults to '0.2'

+        encoding = 'utf-8'          // the encoding that will be used in HTML tag <meta>;
-        // to redefine template file:
+                                    // defaults to 'utf-8'

-        templateFile = file(...)
+        templateFile = file(...)    // to redefine template file;
+                                    // check default template for inspiration
     }

+If not overridden the [default template](src/main/resources/com/github/gradle-plugins/strapdownjs/default.html) is used.

 ## How to develop
 Execute `gradle idea` and use IntelliJ IDEA with generated project file.